CostaBru/knapsack/README.md

 Let's consider ``N`` input numbers as sequence we should divide into ``M`` groups with equal sums.
 Let's denote a knapsack solver be a grouping operator that returns first group that met sum and group count contrains.
 To solve that problem we need to run that grouping operations ``M`` times.
 If we get an empty ``reminder`` at the end then the problem is solved.

-The knapsack solver over distinct desc sorted numbers divides the set into ``M`` partitions if and only if that ``M`` partitions are exist.
+The knapsack solver over distinct sorted numbers divides the set into ``M`` partitions if and only if that ``M`` partitions are exist.
 We can consider sums like a hashing.
 Hence each unique number leave a unique trace in the point sums, and we know that knapsack search terminates execution once the size of knapsack has reached.
 Then we can backtrace those unique numbers and remove it from the input set and perform knapsack again and again until the set is not empty.
 If it is an empty that means we found the solution.

 For case where duplicates are exist in the input set we will spread non distinct numbers into the pseudo descending cluster where each 3rd cluster is in descending order.
 That is a good heuristics that gives 99% good partitions in tests provided.